iDC-NEU/HyTGraph/README.md

 # HyTGraph: GPU-Accelerated Graph Processing with Hybrid Transfer Management #

 ## 1. Introduction ##
-This repo contains all the source code to build SEP-Graph++.
+This repo contains all the source code to build HyTGraph.

 ## 2. Installation ##